-Take you list and arrange them by intensity from the most awful total feeling to a very mind form of anger.
+Take your list and arrange them by intensity from the most awful total feeling to a very mind form of anger.

 Learning to turn the volume up and down on emotions is a skill called emotional regulation.
 Being able to feel the necessary level of feelings when you need them can make your life a whole lot better.

-Words for you scale might include: nervousness, worry, concern, unease, apprehension, disquiet, fretful, angst, fear, terror, dread, horror, distress, panic, alarm, trepidation and so on.
+Words for your scale might include nervousness, worry, concern, unease, apprehension, disquiet, fretful, angst, fear, terror, dread, horror, distress, panic, alarm, trepidation, and so on.